ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 - Candidate Protocol Stack: One Protocol Stack that can be used by an application for a Connection during racing.
 - Client: The peer responsible for initiating a Connection.
 - Clone: A Connection that was created from another Connection, and forms a part of a Connection Group.
 - Connection: Shared state of two or more endpoints that persists across Messages that are transmitted and received between these Endpoints {{?RFC8303}}.
-When this document (and other Transport Services documents) use the capitalized "Connection" term, it refers to a Connection object that is being offered by the Transport Services system, as opposed to more generic uses of the word "connection".
+When this document (and other Transport Services documents) use the capitalized "Connection" term, it refers to a Connection object that is being offered by the Transport Services System, as opposed to more generic uses of the word "connection".
 - Connection Context: A set of stored properties across Connections, such as cached protocol state, cached path state, and heuristics, which can include one or more Connection Groups.
 - Connection Group: A set of Connections that share properties and caches.
 - Connection Property: A Transport Property that controls per-Connection behavior of a Transport Services Implementation.